 The Corporation's environmental programs are monitored to ensure that they comply with all government environmental regulations and with the Corporation's own environmental policies.
 The results of these programs are reviewed with Magellan's management and operations personnel.
-The Corporation is also establishing, implementing and maintaining an ISO 14001 compliant system at each Magellan division.
+See "Risks Inherent in Magellan's Business - Any exposure to environmental liabilities may adversely affect the Corporation".